Contents Functions Index Previous Next PDF

 Description

 This help starts by describing the main commands of m_elastic : Database and Dbval.
-Materials formats supported by m_elastic are are then described.

-[Database,Dbval] [-unit TY] [,MatiD]] Name
+Database,Dbval] [-unit TY] [,MatiD]] Name

 A material property function is expected to store a number of standard materials.
-See section 7.3 for material property interface.

 m_elastic('database Steel') returns a the data structure describing steel.